 Lord Jesus,

-Help me to let go of anything that comes between me and You.
+Help me to let go of anything that is coming between me and you.
 You deserve my wholehearted worship!
+Break down any walls that are keeping me from you.